Man accused of stabbing woman in McDowell Co. - NewsBreak

 Man accused of stabbing woman in McDowell Co.

-MCDOWELL COUNTY, N.C.
-(WSPA) – A man is facing multiple charges after deputies said he stabbed a woman in late May in McDowell County.
+MCDOWELL COUNTY, North Carolina (WSPA) – A man is facing multiple charges after deputies said he stabbed a woman in late May in McDowell County.

 According to the McDowell County Sheriff’s Office, deputies responded on May 24 to McDowell Mission Hospital in reference to a stabbing victim.